 Mapping tree pests

 As Super Pests tend to be ones that are long-lived in the golfscape, pest mapping is also a high-return-on-investment control technique.
 Sure, drawing out areas of infestation, identifying individual tree species that are affected and highlighting specific insect pests of concern takes time and costs money for materials and labor, but it provides a much more specific set of parameters than relying on memory alone for pest control decisions.
-Mapping can be sophisticated with the use of various software packages or as simple as using a pen and flip chart.
+Mapping can be sophisticated, with the use of various software packages, or it can be as simple as using a pen and flip chart.
 The important thing is that you do it.

 Fall webworms may appear to be a Super Pest of trees, but their impact is relatively insignificant.

 You can get a head start on some of the mapping work if you know which woody plants have a history or association with certain pests — for example, American linden and Japanese beetles; Colorado spruce and bagworms; eucalyptus and lerp psyllids; crape myrtle and aphids; ficus and whiteflies.